KerimovEmil/MathHistorySpotlightsPodcast/README.md

 ## Deployment
 - The project is currently hosted on GitHub Pages at https://kerimovemil.github.io/MathHistorySpotlightsPodcast/
-- To publish updates: commit and push to the `master` branch (or configure GitHub Pages to use `main`).
+- To publish updates: commit and push to the `master` branch.

 ## Update episodes
 - Episodes are currently embedded in `index.html` using the RSS enclosure audio URLs and local thumbnails in `assets/images/`.